-Watch this post as video with Sonika & Christian:
+Watch this post as a video with Sonika & Christian:

 Takes up all your “mental real estate”

 When relationships are strained, perhaps even for long periods of time, the negativity ends up taking up more and more of your “mental real estate”.
 It’s as if your entire field of vision is filled with all the places where he doesn’t value you, doesn’t respect you, and don’t care about you.
-More often than not, there are places where he values and respects you.
+More often than not, there are places where he does value and respect you.
 You just have to focus a bit on finding them.
 So begin to look for where he does value you, even if it’s in small ways.
-Perhaps he brings you a coffee from Starbucks, makes a meal for you, picks up the kids on your day, or asks if you want to make love later on.
-All those are examples of him expressing that he values and cares about you.
-Maybe he does ask what you think sometimes.
+Perhaps he brings you a coffee from Starbucks, makes a meal for you, picks up the kids on your day, or asks if you want to watch a movie.
+These small acts are examples of him expressing that he values and cares about you.
+Maybe he does ask what you think sometimes?
 That’s an example of him respecting you.

 He wants to be successful

 When you feel unvalued by your partner, it’s easy to make the assumption that he doesn’t want to value you and simply doesn’t care.
-In our experience working with thousands of men and women, that’s pretty much never the case.
-Quite the contrary, men are desperate to be successful with you, they want nothing more than to win with you and to make you happy.
+In our experience working with thousands of men and women, that’s very rarely the case.
+Quite the contrary, most men are desperate to be successful with you, they want nothing more than to win with you and to make you happy.
 And … they often have no clue how to accomplish that result.
-And when men can’t accomplish their result with you, they feel defeated and inadequate, which in turn makes them stop talking and stop trying.
+When men can’t accomplish their result with you, they feel defeated and inadequate, which in turn makes them stop talking and stop trying.
 Which in turn has you feel unvalued.
 Bad cycle!

 Sometimes you just have to coach and guide him for how you feel valued.
 If you assume, as we’re suggesting, that he wants to make you happy, you can offer feedback and guidance to him in the form of “appreciation sandwiches” (so named by a man in our workshops).
 In fact, this is a great way to deliver feedback to anyone.
 If you want him to clean up after himself in the kitchen, instead of saying, “Why can’t you clean up after yourself; you’re like a child!” (nagging, criticism, and contempt), you might say, “I appreciate how focused you are getting back to work after dinner.
 Would you be willing to help clean the kitchen before you start working again?
 I really like working with you:-)“

 In the same spirit of kind guidance, it’s useful to ask for what you want in a clear and specific way that supports him to give it to you.
 For example, if you say, “I just want you to connect with me!”, he might have no idea what “connect with me” actually entails.
-To you, it might so obvious as to require no explanation of any kind, but that’s not true for everyone.
+To you, it might be so obvious as to require no explanation, but that’s not true for everyone.
 Men and women are different, and people are different.
 So you might say, “I love it when you take my hand and tell me you love me … would you be willing to do that?”
 We also know you might think, “Well, that’s not very romantic when I have to ask for it!”
-To which we say, yes, it’s nice when we just get what we want, but would you rather ask clearly for something or get nothing?
+To which we say, yes, it’s nice when we just get what we want, but would you rather ask clearly for something or get nothing at all?